-We will deliver a new DSO directorate within SP Energy Networks, discrete from our traditional DNO business.
-This will fulfil the DSO responsibilities for our two distribution licence areas SP Distribution and SP Manweb.
-There are four key attributes of this new DSO directorate:
+We will deliver a new DSO functional model within SP Energy Networks which will fulfil the DSO responsibilities for our two distribution licence areas SP Distribution and SP Manweb.
+There are four key attributes of this:

-- 1. A dedicated DSO director.
-The DSO directorate will have its own dedicated Director who will report to the SP Energy Networks CEO.
-The director's sole responsibility will be DSO they will not job-share across DNO parts of the business.
-This means there is a single named executive who is accountable for DSO in RIIO-ED2, and it ensures visibility and representation of DSO at board level. - 2.
-A DSO expert stakeholder panel.
+- A DSO expert stakeholder panel.
 We will create an independent panel of expert stakeholders to guide and inform our delivery of DSO through RIIO-ED2.
 We will seek representatives from energy suppliers, flexibility market participants, other network companies, academia, technology providers, government / local authorities, and customer representatives (including vulnerable customers).
 This panel is in addition to direct engagement with stakeholders.
 The panel's remit will be to: - i.
 Challenge and advise us on the transparency and openness of our Decision Making Framework. - ii.
 Monitor our progress against the DSO outputs listed in Appendix B. - iii.
-Provide oversight and input to investment appraisal and data sharing processes. - 3.
+Provide oversight and input to investment appraisal and data sharing processes. - 2.
 Transparency of intervention decisions.
-Our new dedicated DSO directorate will increase transparency through: - i.
+Our new dedicated DSO functional model will increase transparency through: - i.
 Publishing a range of information on all network constraints, initially for the 33kV and 132kV network, so that customers and stakeholders can follow each constraint from initial constraint identification through to how they are managed or resolved.
 This includes publishing our options assessment and intervention decision rationale. - ii.
 All load-related intervention decisions over £2m will be externally assured and the results made public within 10 working days of assurance completion.
 We will publish supporting information (including our assessment of solutions), so our decisions are transparent. - iii.
-Data share across all voltage levels, our Network Development Plan, and publishing flexibility tender results all increase network investment transparency. - 4.
+Data share across all voltage levels, our Network Development Plan, and publishing flexibility tender results all increase network investment transparency. - 3.
 We will maintain and comply with a Conflict-of-Interest Management Plan.
 This will be developed with stakeholder input.

-We are still developing the organisational structure, but our latest thinking is that the DSO directorate will be split into seven functions which align to the three core DSO responsibilities - see Figure 8.
+We are still developing the organisational structure, but our latest thinking is that the DSO functional model will be split into seven functions which align to the three core DSO responsibilities - see Figure 8.